felixganzer/ioBroker.hyperion_ng/README.md

 With this adapter you can control your HyperionNG devices

-## Actual working Features
+## Manual

-* read out all possible informations over Server Informations
-* control Components of all instances
-* control Adjustments of all instances
+### General

+The adapter will create for every hyperion hardware instance a folder with the instance number.
+Inside of these folder the actual adjustments, all components and all active priorities.

+Additionally a general folder will be created which includes control, to send commands to hyperion, all possible effects and system informations about hyperion.

+### control components and deactivate hyperion instance

+You can control the components inside of the instance.components folder to set the boolean.
+After setting the parameter, all components parameter of the controlled instance and every following instances will be updated

+Additionally you can set the instance.running parameter to activate and deactivate the whole instance

+### control adjustments

+you can control the adjustments inside of the instance.components folder to set the parameter.
+After setting the parameter, all adjustments of the controlled instance and every following instances will be updated

+### set effects

+To set an effect you have to set an instance number under general.control.instance.
+After that you can enter the correct name of an exisitng effect under general.control.setEffect.
+After setting the effect the priorities of the used instance and every following instances will be updated

+### set colors

+To set a color you have to set an instance number under general.control.instance.
+After that you can enter a RGB value under general.control.setColorRGB.
+After setting the color the priorities of the used instance and every following instances will be updated

+### clear effects and colors

-* clear All and clear Visible of instance.
-To use it, you have to set under "general.control" one instance and set clearAll or clearVisible to true.
-After clearing the states will be set to false and the priorities will be updated
+To clear a priority you have to set an instance number under general.control.instance.
+After that you can set the parameter general.control.clearAll or general.control.clearVisible to true to clear priorities.
+After success the boolean will be set to false.
-* add Effect to instance: To use it, you have to set under "general.control" one instance and enter the correct String under setEffect.
-Actual is no error catching included
-* start and stop instance: change the "running" state of the instance

 ## Developer manual
 This section is intended for the developer.
 It can be deleted later